-1. List the organization names of public safety partners including, but not limited to, local governments, tribal representatives, first responders, emergency management, and critical facilities and infrastructure the utility contacted prior to de-energization, the date and time on which they were contacted, and whether the areas affectedby the deenergization are classified as Zone 1, Tier 2, or Tier 3 as per the definition in CPUC General Order 95, Rule 21.2-D.
+1. List the organization names of public safety partners including, but not limited to, local governments, tribal representatives, first responders, emergency management, and critical facilities and infrastructure the utility contacted prior to de-energization, the date and time on which they were contacted, and whether the areas affected by the de-energization are classified as Zone 1, Tier 2, or Tier 3 as per the definition in CPUC General Order 95, Rule 21.2-D.

-Please see Table 6: Public Safety Partners Contacted in the attached event data workbook for a list of local public safety partners that received notifications related to this event.
+Please see Table 6: Public Safety Partners Contacted in the attached data workbook for a list of local public safety partners that received notifications related to this high threat event.

-2. List the names of all entities invited to the utility's Emergency Operations Center for a PSPS event, the method used to make this invitation, and whether a different form of communication was preferred by any entity invited to the utility's emergency operation center.
+2. List the names of all entities invited to the utility's Emergency Operations Center for a PSPS event, the method used to make this invitation, and whether a different form of communication was preferred by any entity invited to the utility's emergency operation center

-SCE extends a daily invitation for agency representatives to its Emergency Operations Center (currently virtual only) during agency coordination calls with public safety partners and critical infrastructure providers.
+SCE extends a daily invitation for agency representatives to its Emergency Operations Center (currently virtual only) during agency coordination calls with public safety partners and critical infrastructure providers as applicable during PSPS events.
 SCE also shares daily situational reports from these calls with all impacted public safety partners and critical infrastructure providers that includes contact information for requesting/receiving an agency representative to the Emergency Operations Center.
-Given that there were no critical facilities or infrastructure in scope for this event, SCE did not host a daily briefing for these entities and no coordination calls or invites to the SCE Emergency Operations Center were extended to them for this event.
+Given that there were no critical facilities or infrastructure in scope for this high threat event, SCE did not host a daily briefing for these entities.
+However, SCE provided information on how to request an invite to the SCE Emergency Operations Center in the briefing deck provided in lieu of a daily coordination call to the following entities.